vc2004/pml_course_project/pml_prediction.md

 # Testset Prediction

-It is time to predit the test set.
+Since the Random Forest has already generated a very good result and fitted model, and it has proven performance in the cross validation, it will be used in the prediction.
 Transform the test set into the same data format as the training set to fit the prediction model.
-The last columns are also removed because it is the problem id.

 ```r